 About Yayoi Kusama

-Yayoi Kusama is widely respected as an extraordinarily innovative and singular artist, one whose prolific work over the last five decades has influenced generations of artists and designers worldwide.
+Yayoi Kusama is widely respected as an extraordinarily innovative and singular artist, one whose prolific work has influenced generations of artists and designers worldwide over the last five decades.
 Her signature dots are forever inscribed on the face of contemporary art.
 Kusama’s work, idiosyncratic and consistently original, has positioned her as one of the most acclaimed and respected contemporary artists working today.
-Kusama has always been interested in creativity in a broad sense and has worked across a range of disciplines, from writing and musical composition, dance, fashion and design to painting, sculpture, performance, film and experiential environments.
+Kusama has always been interested in creativity in a broad sense and has worked across various disciplines, from writing and musical composition, dance, fashion and design to painting, sculpture, performance, film and experiential environments.

 Why is Yayoi Kusama important?

 A radical and epoch-defining figure in the New York art world of the 1960s, Yayoi Kusama vied with Andy Warhol for the position of the most publicized artist of the era.
 Kusama was an iconoclast, a mover and shaker in the American counter-culture of that time, organizing public happenings and making influential work in a period when significant changes and innovations were taking place in art practice.
 Kusama was embraced by important artists of the era such as Claes Oldenburg, Andy Warhol, Barnett Newman, Mark Rothko, Donald Judd and Dan Flavin.
 In 1973 Kusama returned to Japan, where she continues to play a prominent role in the international art-world.
 Her work has been highly influential to a new generation of artists and designers.